xavibenjamin/brightlycolored.org/_posts/2016-01-05-publishing-to-jekyll-from-ios.md

 custom_type: post
 date: 2016-01-05 01:25
 tags: [development, jekyll, iOS]
-subtitle: I figured out how to publish to <em>The Bold Report</em> from iOS!
+subtitle: Finding a relatively easy setup for publishing on iOS
 ---
 **Disclaimer:** This method will only work if you have an external build process.
 If you host your Jekyll site on Github pages, for example, you're good to go.
 If you'd like to learn how to setup your site to deploy and build on something like Heroku, [I wrote about that](/2015/06/hosting-a-jekyll-site-on-heroku/).
+[Netlify](https://www.netlify.com/) is a great option too.

 ---